ORGANIC PLANT FIBRE

 || Organic Plant Fibre: Connection and Grounding -

 Our plant fibre is a natural and organic substance that is sustainably sourced from Africa.
 Harvested and prepared by hand, the plant fibre needs to be watered every now and again as it will stiffen when not being used.
 When worn for the first time this material may feel stiff and inflexible, but plant fibre will relax and mould to fit when placed in contact with warm water — either fully submerged or in the shower.

 OUR UNIQUE LEATHERS

 Our leathers have been chosen for their historical provenance of durability and utility.
-All of our leathers come from small or family-owned businesses who are committed to sustainable, ethical trade.
-We work closely alongside them in choosing each hide and only select the best parts for making our accessories.
+All of our leathers come from small or family-owned businesses who are committed to sustainable, ethical trade and we work closely alongside this network in choosing each quality hide.

-Our unique leathers are all hand-cut, with each lace lovingly and repeatedly waxed, conditioned and polished over a six to eight week period.
-Our meticulous preparation process ensures that every piece will be able to withstand all of life’s adventures and even improve with age.
+Our unique leathers are all hand-cut, with every lace lovingly and repeatedly waxed, conditioned and polished over a six- to eight-week period.
+Our meticulous preparation process ensures that every leather piece is able to withstand all of life’s adventures and even improve with age.

-All of our leather products are prepared so that you should not need to take them off.
-If you are regularly exposing your accessory to salt water and other extreme environments consider caring for it a little more often.
+All Atlas Accessories’ leather products are designed and made so that they do not need to be taken off at all.
+If any leather accessory is regularly exposed to saltwater or extreme environments, consider caring for it a little more often.